pagkly/Zed/Investopedia4/Office Superintendent of Financial Institutions (OSFI) Regulates Canada.md

 ## History of the OSFI

-The OSFI reports to the Canadian Minister of Finance.
+The OSFI reports to the Canadian Minister of [[Finance]].
 The Office was founded on July 2, 1987, with the combining of the Department of Insurance and the Office of the Inspector General of Banks.
 A bill passed in May 1996 further clarified the role of the Office, namely that its primary responsibilities are to help minimize losses to individuals and to maintain public confidence in the Canadian financial system.
 Preventing banks from failing is not part of the agency's directive.
-However, supporting sound business practices helps reduce the likelihood that a bank or other financial institution will fail.
+However, supporting sound business practices helps reduce the likelihood that a bank or other financial institution [[Will|will]] fail.

 ## Real World Example

 The OSFI also acts as an [[information hub](http://www.osfi-bsif.gc.ca/Eng/fi-if/rg-ro/gdn-ort/adv-prv/Pages/TCSIR_Let.aspx) for Canadian financial institutions.
 They periodically post important news and guidelines for the member banks.
-As an example, in January 2019, they issued an advisory of [cybersecurity]](https://www.investopedia.com/articles/personal-finance/012117/cyber-attacks-and-bank-failures-risks-you-should-know.asp) threats which are becoming increasingly sophisticated and increasing in frequency.
+As an example, in January 2019, they issued an advisory of [cybersecurity]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/012117/cyber-attacks-and-bank-failures-risks-you-should-know.asp) threats which are becoming increasingly sophisticated and increasing in frequency.
 OSFI warns these attacks may disrupt interconnected and global financial systems and businesses.

 The current Superintendent is Jeremy Rudin, appointed June 2014, for a seven-year term.
 As Superintendent, Mr. Rudin's role is to represent Canada on the Financial Stability Board Steering Committee and the Standing Committee on Supervisory and Regulatory Cooperation.
 He also serves on the Council of Governors of the Canadian Public Accountability Board and the board of directors of the Canada Deposit Insurance Corporation.